ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

    baseos                                      CentOS Linux 8 - BaseOS
    extras                                      CentOS Linux 8 - Extras

-To see the list of packages we have installed in that registry:
+To see the list of packages we have in that registry:

 .. code:: bash